DefGuard/docs/deployment-strategies/overview.md

 [Defguard Gateway](gateway.md) can be deployed on multiple servers, firewalls, or routers for failover and high availability (HA).
 Even if the connection to the Core is lost, a Gateway continue to operate using its local cache and data, ensuring that the VPN remains functional.
 Conversely, if a Gateway becomes unavailable, other Core features (such as OpenID) will continue to work normally.

-For details on deploying multiple Gateway to [High Availability and Failover](high-availability-and-failover/) documentation.
+For details on deploying multiple Gateway refer to [High Availability and Failover](high-availability-and-failover/) documentation.